 The Nahargarh Fort

 Located on the edge of the Aravalli Hills, this fort offers a stunning panoramic view of the pink city of Jaipur.
 However, people don’t visit this fort just for its picturesque value.
+The Nangarhar fort is one of the best-haunted forts in Rajasthan.
 The fort was called Sudarshangarh earlier.
 It is believed that Nahar Singh Bhomia’s spirit was upset when the construction of the fort started.
 In order to pacify his spirit, a temple was made within the fort and it came to be recognized as the Nahargarh Fort.
 Despite this, people have informed of a ghostly presence here owing to Nahar Singh’s discontent with the fort.

-Particularly associated with exorcisms and some disturbing rituals, you would have never come across a place like Sudhabay.
-On the annual ‘Ghost Fair’ day every year, people come from far and wide to get rid of the evil spirits possessing them.
+If you visit Sudhabay on a regular day, you won’t find anything odd about the place.
+Calling it one of the most haunted places in Rajasthan would make you laugh.
+But if you happen to visit this town on the ‘Ghost Fair day’ be ready to for some bone-rattling sights.
+Situated close to Pushkar, this tiny town is associated with exorcisms and some disturbing rituals.
+On the annual ‘Ghost Fair’ day, people come from far and wide to get rid of the evil spirits possessing them.
 The lake here is considered to contain holy water and people come here to take a dip to free themselves of the negative energies hovering around them.
 The strange rituals performed here will definitely make your blood run cold.

 NH-79, Dudu Village